 As indicated on Page 13 of the traffic study included in the DEIS Appendix M, the traffic study did include other uses of the school complex, including the Hommocks Park Ice Rink and the Hommocks Pool.
 During the busiest hour of the busiest construction period, there are expected to be 8 truck trips and 33 private automobile trips (construction workers), for a total of 41 peak-hour trips.
 Thus, peak construction traffic activity would be at least 1/3 less than would be added when the project is completed.
 Since the Applicant contends that the level of project traffic does not to have a significant traffic impact upon completion of the project during the busiest hours of operation on the adjacent roadway system, levels of construction traffic that are 1/3 less than that would also not have a significant traffic impact.
 The Applicant has offered to work with the Hommocks Middle School administration to minimize impacts.
-It is anticipated that truck arrivals and departures would be prohibited from arriving or departing within 30 minutes on either side of the school day.
-See also Response to Comment L1.
+It is anticipated that truck arrivals and departures would be prohibited from arriving or departing within 30 minutes on either side of the start of the school day and within 30 minutes on either side of the school day.
+See also Response to Comment L.1.